hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 @PeterWAWood any idea on devices and analysis of their data for breath?

 [16:18:40](#-6_sfg00T0vY8KFq8gzbuOwYur6i2e6kmmHyCa2Vliw) <YKProg (Yaroni Makaroni)>:
-Hey guys, long time I didnt talk Ì†ΩÌ∏â I had about +200 messages lol, does Red gained new abilities from before the covid?
-I see we have a new website Ì†ΩÌ∏Æ
+Hey guys, long time I didnt talk üòâ I had about +200 messages lol, does Red gained new abilities from before the covid?
+I see we have a new website üòÆ

 [16:20:49](#980UoNRE2zvF2kS3AhQd1E7U8Ya072HUkRAhqOo2u-w) <greggirwin (Gregg Irwin)>:
 The [latest blog](https://www.red-lang.org/2021/08/long-time-no-blog.html) talks about what's been going on.